Old Glory Cross

 We glorify our country and call it 'great'.
 Aggressive use of our military and economic strength for expansionism and national aggrandizement tramples our opponents.
 We engage in such fascism and then wonder why the rest of the world thinks we're self-righteous.

-(Despite majoring in history, we later found to our cost that GW chose to ignore the important bits.)
+(We later found to our cost that GW chose to ignore the important bits of history, his major study at Yale.)

 Secretary of State Madeleine Albright, NBC Today, February 19, 1998